Anthony Fauci: Personal life

 Fauci is a longtime resident of Washington, D.C.
 The Washington Post reported in 2022 that he has lived in the same "comfortable but modest house since 1977".
 In 1985, he married Christine Grady, a nurse and bioethicist with the NIH, after they met while treating a patient.
 Grady is chief of the Department of Bioethics at the National Institutes of Health Clinical Center.
 Together, they have three adult daughters.
 At the time of his retirement, Fauci's annual salary was $480,654, making him the highest paid U.S. federal government employee at the time.

 Fauci has described himself as "completely nonpolitical".
 His voter registration shows that he is not affiliated with any political party, although he still votes.
 Prior to 2020, he had positive relationships with both Democrats and Republicans, and considered George W. Bush a close friend: "Obviously there's been appropriate controversy regarding decisions regarding Iraq, but his moral compass about health equity is very strong."
-Fauci has specifically praised Bush's work to combat HIV/AIDS through PEPFAR, a global health initiative credited with saving over 20 million lives as of 2021 primarily in Sub-Saharan Africa.
+Fauci has specifically praised Bush's work to combat HIV/AIDS through PEPFAR, a global health initiative credited with saving over 20 million lives as of 2021, primarily in sub-Saharan Africa.
 According to Fauci, "[Bush's] exact words to me were, 'We have a moral responsibility as a rich nation to not have people suffer and die merely because of where they live and the circumstances in which they were born.
 Former CDC director and CEO of Resolve to Save Lives, Tom Frieden, said that "I have no idea what his politics are.
 Reagan and both Bushes liked him.
 Clinton and Obama liked him".

+In December 2023, Fauci stated that he still considers himself a Catholic, but he does not practice his faith anymore for "a number of complicated reasons"; clarifying his relationship with the Catholic Church, he stated: